HOW CAN I CREATE A COMPELLING FUTURE?

 Now, if you have the chance to share what you’ve written down with a friend, family member or other person you trust, do so.
 If not, just say them out loud to yourself.

 Final concept?
-There are 3 steps in Personal Power — put your goals where you’ll see them daily, write down and take at least one action towards achieving your goals, and the rocking chair test: Visualize yourself older and looking back.
-What’s the pain from not achieving, and what is the pleasure from having achieved your goals?.
+There are three steps in Personal Power — put your goals where you’ll see them daily, write down and take at least one action toward achieving your goals and then start the rocking chair test: Visualize yourself older and looking back.
+What’s the pain from not achieving, and what is the pleasure from having achieved your goals?

 Ready to take the next step?

-Learn which driving force moves you the most and you’re on track to your own compelling future.
+Take this quick assessment to discover which driving force moves you the most –you’re on track to your own compelling future.